mikepfrank/Rlang-compiler/README.md

 Please note that *R* is unrelated to the statistics language of the same name.
 When our R was named, in 1997, the other one was not yet widely known.
-Since then, the R statistics language has become very popular, so it might be a good idea to rename the R reversible language to avoid confusion.
+Since then, the R statistics language has become very popular, so it might be a good idea to rename the R reversible language at some point to avoid confusion.
 One alternate name that I have used for it occasionally is "ЯR" (pronounced "yar"; the backwards R is Cyrillic "ya").
 In ASCII this can be rendered "YaR" and taken to mean "Yet another R" or "Yet another Reversible (language)."

 ## 2. Requirements.